Addpixel/KirbyComments/README.md

 ));
 ```

-Custom fields are constructed from an associative array.
 The array must include a `name` key pointing to a string and can additionally contain any of the following key-value pairs:

 - `title : string`: If unset, `name` is used.
 - `httpPostName : string`: If unset, `name` is used.